 - Redirect students as necessary (Section 4.7.3). - If technology issues occur during testing, assist students as needed.
-Follow the protocol in Section 4.7.1, as applicable, if any technology issues cause a disruption. - If you are assisting students and see "Submit Section" or "Start Section" on the TestNav screen, this means that the student is ready to transition into the calculator section.
-Ensure students are moving on to the calculator section.
-When the non-calculator section is complete, students will need to "Submit Section" in order to move on to the calculator section and log out of TestNav as they complete the unit (Section 4.9.1). - Distribute grade/course-appropriate/accommodation-appropriate calculators (if using handheld calculators) when students complete the non-calculator section (refer to Section 4.2 for more information). - Ensure students are logging out of TestNav as they complete the unit (Section 4.9.1). - Collect test materials as students complete testing (Section 4.9.2). - If students have questions about an item, tell them, "Do the best you can." - If students indicate that a test item is not functioning appropriately, refer to Section 4.7.5. - Ensure that any absent students are locked out of the unit (Section 4.3).
+Follow the protocol in Section 4.7.1, as applicable, if any technology issues cause a disruption. - Ensure students are logging out of TestNav as they complete the unit (Section 4.9.1). - Collect test materials as students complete testing (Section 4.9.2). - If students have questions about an item, tell them, "Do the best you can." - If students indicate that a test item is not functioning appropriately, refer to Section 4.7.5. - Ensure that any absent students are locked out of the unit (Section 4.3).